 “Whatever Milton had found in the house, Mom didn’t want it getting out.”

 Like many other things about Milton this is not expanded on.
-One almost feels as though he discovered some primordial evil that ensnared him in its grasp, never to be seen again.
-In my opinion one of two things happened to Milton but mind this is just conjecture.
+The secrecy lends a further aura of intrigue to his disappearance, letting the audiences imagine run free.
+The way Edith said it, it was as though he discovered some primordial evil that ensnared him in its grasp, never to be seen again.
+In my opinion one of two things happened to Milton.

 “Edith said she dreamed about it every night”.

-Milton likely saw it as his birth right and perhaps one night when the tide was out he thought he could make it.
-Like a banished prince returning to claim what is his.
+Milton likely saw it as his birth right and therefore one fateful night when the tide was out he thought he could make it.
+The banished prince returns to claim what is rightfully his.
 This would explain Lewis’s guilt over his brother’s death, he could have seen this coming, and Dawn blaming Edith Senior.
 It would also fit with his body never being discovered.

-Lewis blames himself for Milton’s death, and he turns to drug dependence shortly after.
+Lewis blames himself for Milton’s death, and shortly after he turns to drug dependence .
 He too has fantasies of a malleable kingdom that satisfy his grand expectations for his life which Edith Senior fostered in him.
-He feels insignificant in his day job at the fishery and so constructs an interior world, not unlike his brother for whom he still feels guilt.
-We experience Lewis’s descent into madness in a very unique way, this is where the game shines.
-Just like Lewis we go through the motions of chopping fish, this becomes an automatic reflex, but on the other side of the screen we explore an ever growing inner world.
+He feels insignificant, merely a cog in the machine, at his day job as a cannery worker and so constructs an interior world, not unlike his brother for whom he still carries a lot of guilt.
+We experience Lewis’s descent into madness in a very unique way, this is where the gameplay really shines.
+Just like Lewis we go through the monotonous motions of chopping fish, soon this becomes an automatic reflex, but on the other side of the screen we explore an ever growing inner world.
 As his psychosis increases so too does the breadth of the world and eventually even his own mother’s pleading voice fails to drag him (or us) back to reality.
-From the psychiatrists letter we read it’s clear Lewis has a myriad of issues, including addiction and schizophrenia.
-This addiction could factor into his psychosis as research shows a correlation between the two; those afflicted with grandiose delusions also seem to be a substantial portion of those with substance abuse disorders.
+From the psychiatrists letter we read, it’s clear Lewis has a myriad of issues, including addiction and possible schizophrenia.
+This addiction could factor into his psychosis as research shows a distinct correlation between the two; those afflicted with grandiose delusions also seem to be a substantial portion of those with substance abuse disorders.
 People who are high and experience a delusion of grandeur may be at increased risk for physically harmful behaviour, as is Lewis’s case.
 He becomes so infatuated with the world in his mind that he sees it as his true existence.
 His job in the cannery is a simulation by comparison.